LANDSCAPES of

 Four Landscapes

-Landscapes of Deep Listening
+Landscape of Deep Listening

 In the first week of this course we’ll explore deep listening and the practice of presence.
 We’ll explore open tunings as emotional landscapes, and approaching the guitar with a curious mind—developing a practice that is rooted in instinct, playfulness and permission.